mohamadjawad11/Dispatcher-System/README.md

 - **DB connection errors** — check `DATABASE_URL` matches the port Docker Compose exposes for Postgres (default host port `5433` → container port `5432`).

 ---

-## License

-This project was built as part of the SE × AI Challenge